seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Have the gods envy?

 **PANDARUS**
-Ay, ay, ay, ay; ’tis too plain a case.
+Ay, ay, ay, ay; 'tis too plain a case.

 **CRESSIDA**
 And is it true that I must go from Troy?